Feature-10-Advantages-and-Disadvantages-of-Monoculture-Farming

 Monoculture farming allows farmers to observe their crop production, recognize necessary improvements, and implement changes.
 On farms with frequent crop rotations, farmers may have difficulty pinpointing production issues, such as climate or soil.

 Additionally, farmers who specialize in growing one crop breed can invest in advanced machinery to help them boost their productivity and profits.
+Modern agtech provides advanced oversight, making things even easier to look over.
+Sensors, AI, and the Internet of Things (IoT) helps farmers even when they feel most strained.

 4. Investments in Advanced Agricultural Technology

-Agriculture is a labor-intensive industry that can be increasingly strenuous on the human body.
+Speaking of how tech can help modern farmers, agriculture is a labor-intensive industry that can be increasingly strenuous on the human body.

 When farmers plant their crops on a monoculture farm, they do so uniformly by harvesting crops at the same distance between rows and plants across any given field.